The Power of Learning

-Learning CPR and First Aid equips individuals with critical life-saving skills to act during emergencies, bridging the gap until professional medical help arrives.
-This knowledge is essential for protecting loved ones, responding to workplace incidents, and rendering aid during crises such as severe weather events or accidents.
+Learning CPR and First Aid equips individuals with essential life-saving skills to respond during emergencies, bridging the gap until professional medical help arrives.
+This knowledge is crucial for protecting loved ones, addressing workplace incidents, and offering assistance during crises such as severe weather events or accidents.

 Key Facts

-• Over 350,000 Americans suffer out-of-hospital cardiac arrests annually, with survival rates decreasing by 10% for every minute CPR is delayed.
+• Every year, over 436,000 Americans die from cardiac arrest, with over 350,000 Americans suffering out-of-hospital cardiac arrests annually, with survival rates decreasing by 10% for every minute CPR is delayed.

 • High-quality CPR can triple survival chances, ensuring oxygen circulation to vital organs until medical assistance arrives.